Multipartite Entanglement in Stabilizer Tensor Networks

 where $E_0$ denotes the minimal energy, $\#$ the number of minimal energy configurations and $\delta=6^{V_b}/2^N$.
 Now consider an arbitrary configuration $\{s_x\}$, minimal or not.
 If we denote by $V_A$ the $\zeta$-domain then the boundary conditions ensure that $V_A$ is a cut separating $A$ from $BC$.
 While this cut is not necessarily minimal, we always have that $N \lvert\partial V_A\rvert \geq S_{RT}(A)$, where $\lvert\partial V_A\rvert$ denotes the number of edges that leaves $V_A$.
 Likewise, the $\zeta^{-1}$-domain $V_B$ is a cut for $B$ and the identity domain $V_C$ is a cut for $C$, so that $N \lvert\partial V_B\rvert\geq S_{RT}(B)$ and $N \lvert\partial V_C\rvert\geq S_{RT}(C)$.
 For each edge leaving $V_A$, the energy cost is at least $1$, and it is $2$ if the edge enters one of the domains $V_B$ or $V_C$ (since $1,\zeta,\zeta^{-1}$ are even permutations).
 Thus the energy cost of an arbitrary configuration $\{s_x\}$ can be lower bounded by $N E[\{s_x\}] \geq S_{RT}(A) + S_{RT}(B) + S_{RT}(C)$, with equality if and only if all three domains $V_A$, $V_B$, and $V_C$ are disjoint minimal cuts and if each connected component of the remaining bulk vertices is assigned a transposition.
 This can always be achieved, so

-with degeneracy $\#\leq 3^{\#_b} \#_A\#_B\#_C$, since there are three possible transpositions to choose from for each component (\cref{fig:tripartite},~(b)).
-If we combine these estimates with~\eqref{eq:ghz no} and some basic results for the trace, we obtain \cref{thm:main} for qubits.
+with degeneracy $\#\leq 3^{\#_b} \#_A\#_B\#_C$, since there are three possible transpositions to choose from for each component (\cref{fig:tripartite}~(b)).
+Combining these estimates with~\eqref{eq:ghz no} and using basic properties of the trace, we obtain \cref{thm:main} for qubits.

-For $p\neq2$, the ensemble of stabilizer states no longer forms a projective 3-design.
-To generalize our preceding argument, we have derived a new, explicit formula for the third moment of a random stabilizer state $\ket V$ in $(\CC^p)^{\ot n}$ when $n\geq2$:
+For $p\neq2$, the stabilizer states no longer form a projective 3-design.
+To generalize our preceding argument, we derive a new formula for the third moment of a random stabilizer state $\ket V$ in $(\CC^p)^{\ot n}$, where $p\equiv2\pmod3$ and $n\geq3$~\cite{sm}:

-This formula can be understood as generalization of \cref{eq:third moment qubits}.
-The sum is over $2p+2$ many subspaces~$T$ of $\FF_p^3 \op \FF_p^3$, described explicitly in \cref{app:third}.
-Just like the permutations, they can be classified as ``even'' or ``odd''.
-Moreover, just like in the case of qubits, the operators $R(T)$ act as a tensor product with respect to the $n$ copies of the single-particle replica Hilbert space $(\CC^p)^{\ot 3}$.
-These are the central properties used above for qubits, and they allow us to similarly obtain a classical ferromagnetic spin model, now with $\Sigma_3(p)$ degrees of freedom. \Cref{thm:main} follows as before by an analysis of the low-temperature behavior of this model.
-We refer to \cref{app:ghz} for the technical details of this argument.
+The sum is over the group $G_3(p)$ of orthogonal and doubly stochastic $3\times3$-matrices with entries in $\FF_p$; $R(T)$ is the corresponding operator defined on $(\CC^p)^{\ot 3n}$ by $R(T)=r(T)^{\ot n}$, $r(T) \ket{\vec q} = \ket{T\vec q}$ for $\vec q \in \FF_p^3$.
+For qubits, $G_3(p)$ is equal to the permutation group; in general, it contains the latter as a proper subgroup.
+In contrast to previous results, which compute the frame potential of stabilizer states~\cite{kueng2015qubit,zhu2015multiqubit,webb2015clifford}, our formula can be used to evaluate arbitrary third moments; we expect that~\eqref{eq:third} will be of independent interest in quantum information theory.

-We emphasize that our formula can be used to evaluate \emph{arbitrary} third moments, whereas previous works had only computed the frame potential~\cite{kueng2015qubit,zhu2015multiqubit,webb2016clifford}.
-We expect that~\eqref{eq:third} and its generalization to higher moments~\cite{newzami} will find many further applications in quantum information theory.
+Just like in the case of qubits, the operators $R(T)$ act as a tensor product with respect to the $n$ copies of the single-particle replica Hilbert space $(\CC^p)^{\ot 3}$.
+This is the central property that allows us to adapt the argument given above for qubits to obtain a classical ferromagnetic spin model with $G_3(p)$ degrees of freedom. \Cref{thm:main} follows as above by an analysis of the low-temperature behavior of this model.
+See~\cite{sm} for the technical details.